katie-hughes/sudoku/README.md

 My script `SudokuSolver.py` is an object-oriented approach to solving sudoku puzzles.
 It includes methods of working through the sudoku logically as well as a brute force approach.

-There are two ways you can run SudokuSolver.py:
+Main command:
-1. `python3 SudokuSolver.py` <br />
+`python3 SudokuSolver.py` <br />
-  You can then enter in the size of the board and the numbers that fill each row at the prompts.
-2. `python3 oosudoku.py -n .......` <br />
+There are some optional arguments you can include:
-  after "--nums", enter a list of numbers separated by spaces corresponding to the rows of the sudoku.
+* `-n` or `--nums`: follow this by a list of numbers separated by spaces corresponding to the rows of the sudoku.
 For example, to enter the board:<br />

          _ _ _ _
         |   |3 4|